mariahnorell/website/content/courses/hr_analytics/python/pandas-basics.md

 ## Creating a DataFrame in Pandas

 You can create one from scratch or you can read in a data file.
-In this class we will be reading in csv and excel files to mimic real-world scenarios.
+In this class we will begin with reading in Excel files to mimic real-world scenarios and use cases.

 ### Step One: Importing Pandas

+Whenever you want to add a new library for your code, the 'import' command will be used.
 Open a Jupyter Notebook file (.ipynb) and write the following command in a code cell:

 ```
-import pandas as pd
+import pandas
 ```

 ### Step Two: Reading in a File